 I was able to continue taking pictures until the end of the vacations.
 But now I'm seriously thinking about buying a proper camera.

 Four years of tropical climate and underwater humidity were fatal to my little Canon A95.
 I now have another one, a replacement, but nothing says that it will last much longer.
 It must be about the same age as mine.

 So, inevitably, I start drooling on the reflexes and caissons that go well.

-But OK.
-I will probably have to wait a bit.
-It's expensive, these little beasts.
-Especially since we must add optics and flashes.
-In the meantime, I visit the sites that market these beautiful toys.
-Nothing forbids dreaming ...
+But hey.
+I'll probably have to wait a bit.
+These little things are expensive.
+Especially since I have to add the optics and the flashes.
+In the meantime, I visit the websites that sell these beautiful toys.
+Nothing forbids to dream...